Create a Custom MariaDB Container with Raspberry PI and Docker

 Raspberry PI has an ARM architecture.
-While newer boards has 64-bit ARM CPU, official Raspberry PI OS is still running at 32-bit and many Docker official images are unable to run directly in your PI.
-One of most common need for my projects regards using containerized MariaDB database.
+While newer boards have 64-bit ARM CPU, some users may need support for old official Raspberry PI OS versions still running at 32-bit and many Docker official images are unable to run directly in your PI.
+One of the most common needs for my projects regards using containerized MariaDB database.

 MariaDB is a fork of MySQL.
-It can be used with same MySQL clients and applications and uses same sql sintax.
+It can be used with the same MySQL clients and applications and uses the same SQL syntax.
 MariaDB uses by default 3306 port.

-In this article I’ll show you how to create your custom container with MariaDB in your Raspberry PI with Docker and docker-compose, starting from Debian base image.
+In this article I’ll show you how to create your custom container with MariaDB in your Raspberry PI with Docker and docker-compose, starting from the Debian base image.
+Please note that the 64-bit Raspberry PI OS can use directly the official MariaDB docker image.

 What We Need